Ys-Prakash/transcv/README.md

 vis_rec_ob.initialize(model)
 ```

 Now, the `model` can be used with the `Learner` API, of fastai, and can be fine-tuned on any dataset.
+For the details of the visual recognition part, please see `VisRecTrans`.

-2. An example for using the VisRecTrans API for object detection :
+### An example for using the VisRecTrans API for object detection :

 ```python
 from transcv.detr import DETR